dotnet/runtime/docs/design/specs/Memory-model.md

 -	ordinary reference assignments are still treated as ordinary assignments and could be reordered by the compiler.
 -	an optimizing compiler can omit the release semantics if it can prove that the instance is not shared with other threads.

+There was a lot of ambiguity around the guarantees provided by object assignments.
+Going forward the runtimes will only provide the guarantees described in this document.

 ## Instance constructors
 .NET runtime does not specify any ordering effects to the instance constructors.